Skip to content

 • Viewers trust people who feel present, not staged

-• What to Do Instead of Using a Virtual Background
+What to Do Instead of Using a Virtual Background

 • Neutral wall or clean office

-• Space between you and the background
+• Space between you and the background for depth

-• Avoid visual clatter
+• Avoid visual clutter that competes for attention

-• Natural light or soft lighting
+• Natural light or soft lighting facing you

-• Trust is Built Through Transparency, Not Perfection
+Trust is Built Through Transparency, Not Perfection

 • People don't expect flawless tools or experience